Busby's Bore: Heritage listing

-Contemporary Community Esteem - The community has demonstrated its esteem for this item through the making of a Permanent Conservation Order.
+Contemporary Community Esteem – The community has demonstrated its esteem for this item through the making of a Permanent Conservation Order.
 It is known to be valued by groups such as the Institute for Engineers, The National Trust and Local Historical Societies.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The bore's fabric possesses research potential regarding its construction techniques, the technology and materials available in the colony at the time, convict working conditions, the history of its use through changes made to it over time and the success of government regulation of the water supply through evidence of illegal entries.

 The archaeological deposits surrounding the bore may also provide evidence of its use and construction.
 Archaeological deposits within the curtilage of the bore may possess research potential relating to; aboriginal occupation of the area, environmental changes since colonisation including the introduction of new species, grazing, draining of swamps and development and the development of the Royal Agricultural Society's Showground.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The intactness of this early 19th century, convict built water supply makes it a rare survivor from this period within urban Sydney.
 As the main water supply to Sydney from 1837 to 1853 the bore is a unique item.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The bore is representative of English rock mining techniques of the period and of rock mining in other parts of Australia.
 It is also representative of public works carried out by convict labour and 19th century engineering techniques.

 Engineering heritage

-The bore is listed as a National Engineering Landmark by Engineers Australia as part of its Engineering Heritage Recognition Program.
+The bore is listed as a national engineering landmark by Engineers Australia's Engineering Heritage Recognition Program.